simonhwk/RM_AprilTagLayoutGen/README.md

 ## Running the Script

+Run the following:

+./maketags.sh <list of link numbers>

-The script is run using:
+Alternatively, the script is run using:

 python atagmain.py -i <input file> -l <list of link numbers>